 If all Olympics and Jubilee festivities of London are a bit too stuffy for you, get out of the city and head to Brighton, known as a premier UK hotspot for nightlife, music, and festivals.
 About an hour south of London, by train (the Jurys Inn Brighton is located not too far from the station), it’s easy to pop down for a day trip.
 But with so much to do, you may want to make it a weekend.
 Here are a few Festivals in Brighton to choose from: Brighton Festival – The second largest arts festival in the UK (the largest is in Edinburgh), the festival is full of parades, fireworks, theater, music, dance, visual arts (and lots more) all staged in venues around the city.
 One of the unique features of the festival is the Artists’ Open House […]

-A visit to London this year is sure to be full of hectic activities and adventures.
-The 2012 Olympics Summer Olympics will bring in athletes, fans, and visitors from around the world, and Queen Elizabeth’s Jubilee has the calendar chock full of commemorative events and displays.
-You can easily find yourself wrapped up in a whirlwind of activities at a maddening pace.
+Summer holidays in London are sure to be full of hectic activities and adventures.
+With a calendar chock full of commemorative events and displays, you can easily find yourself wrapped up in a whirlwind of activities at a maddening pace.
 When you’re ready for a break, and a get back to nature moment, try visiting one of the 8 royal parks of London, most of which are an easy walk from your London location.
 Fair warning, they can be busy, crowded, places, but the opportunity to enjoy some beautiful grounds in the out-of-doors, can be a tonic to the traveler’s soul.
 The parks were originally 5,000 acres of hunting grounds for the royals.
-Later they became formal gardens, […]
+Later they became formal gardens, still for the royals however.
+It wasn’t until the mid-1800s that the first park was opened to commoners, er, I mean the […]

 Are you tired of doing the same thing day in, day out?
 Do your travel plans seem a bit routine?
 Have you gotten stuck in a rut?
 Today we have a guest post from travel writer Andrea Kirkby who is trying to convince us of ways to look at things differently while in London. —- I recently met up with a friend who has been living in West London for a while.
 After being there a month or so, he found that he was sticking to a rather regular pattern of commuting, rarely going out of his particular area and not seeing much of the city.
 Most of us get like that after a while, but he decided to do something about it.
 Every time he went to a meeting or to visit a friend, he decided to get off […]